teledash/teledash/README.md

 Add a google maps API key to `./api-keys` and export it as a named export called `googleKey`

-Enter `yarn start` from root level folder in the terminal.
+Enter `yarn start` from the project root folder in a terminal.